Resources created under the hood

 • A network interface with only a private IP address exists in the subnet where the private endpoint has been added.

-This ensures that communication between CDP and the Azure Postgres server happens via a private IP address.
+This ensures that communication between Cloudera and the Azure Postgres server happens via a private IP address.
 However, cluster services do need to contact the Postgres server via FQDN, so the address needs to be resolvable from the VNet.

 • A private DNS zone: It is a DNS zone, part of an Azure-hosted DNS server.
 It has a fixed name (“privatelink.postgres.database.azure.com”).